cossacklabs/repometascore/README.md

 Open-source maintainers weaponize their projects by introducing backdoors and vulnerabilities in the source code.
 Aside from being led by criminal and activist motivations, maintainers who live in regions with oppressive governments might be forced to introduce backdoors involuntarily.

-Risky Code Hunter analyses the given repository, collects information about its maintainers and contributors, and outputs the "risk rating".
+RepoMetaScore analyses the given repository, collects information about its maintainers and contributors, and outputs the "risk rating".
 All info about contributors is collected through the official GitHub API, and other public sources, and is solely based on the information users provide in their accounts.

 ## How it works

 You install the package, provide a link to the repository-in-question and check the output.
 The output contains risk ratings and info about each contributor.
 You decide whether to use the repository in your product.

-The default configuration uses a growing list of criteria to identify potentially problematic repositories: maintainers’ GitHub and Twitter profiles, location, commit history, email domain, etc. Use Risky Code Hunter as a manual tool for one-time check, or change it to be a part of your CICD pipeline.
+The default configuration uses a growing list of criteria to identify potentially problematic repositories: maintainers’ GitHub and Twitter profiles, location, commit history, email domain, etc. Use RepoMetaScore as a manual tool for one-time check, or change it to be a part of your CICD pipeline.

 ⚠️ _The configurations are rather raw and still work in progress.
 Feel free to contribute!_